bag7044/IDS2024S/exam/Final/README.md

 ?

 Name the two different categories of logical reasoning and provide and example of each class.
+ Experiment and Theory Theory is easier to explain which is if we do the math like how in Oppenheimer they did the math for a nuclear bomb to see if the reaction would work and it did not but when done in an experiment it did work.
+"Theory can only take you so far"

 What does it mean if two Boolean propositions are equal?
+They are exactly the same.

 Show, via Venn diagrams, that AB¯¯¯¯¯¯¯¯≢A¯¯¯¯ B¯¯¯¯
 .